702-660-7000

 For self-employed individuals or small business owners, options like SEP IRAs or Solo 401(k)s can offer higher contribution limits and more control than traditional employer-sponsored plans.

-As we explore alternatives to the traditional 401(k), it’s worth considering a financial instrument that has stood the test of time: whole life insurance.
-While often overlooked in modern financial planning discussions, whole life insurance offers a unique combination of benefits that can complement and enhance your retirement strategy.
+As we begin to consider alternatives to the traditional 401(k), it’s worth taking a closer look at a financial tool that has quietly supported families and individuals for generations: whole life insurance.
+Though it’s often overshadowed in today’s financial planning conversations, whole life insurance brings a set of advantages that can serve as a complement to more conventional retirement savings strategies.

 This cash value grows tax-deferred and can be accessed through policy loans without triggering taxable events.
 This feature provides a level of flexibility rarely found in other financial instruments.
 Whether you need funds for a major purchase, want to supplement your retirement income, or face unexpected expenses, your whole life insurance policy can serve as a readily available source of liquidity.